maxmace/patchread1/charset-vfd-display.md

+A horizontal toggle flip switch at the top to toggle between "responsive" look and "hardware" look

 ### The Ensoniq SQ-80 utilizes the NEC FIP80B5R Vacuum Fluorescent Display (VFD).

 1. Table of VFD chars and their ascii equivalents